neutron-org/neutron-dao/contracts/subdaos/proposal/cwd-subdao-proposal-single/README.md

 # cw-proposal-single

-A proposal module for a DAO DAO DAO which supports simple "yes", "no", "abstain" voting.
+A proposal module for a Neutron subDAOs which supports simple "yes", "no", "abstain" voting.
 Proposals may have associated messages which will be executed by the core module upon the proposal being passed and executed.